WikiGenius/StreetStat/README.md

 # StreetStat

-StreetStat is an app designed to analyze traffic patterns and vehicle usage.
-The app utilizes object detection technology to count the number of vehicles passing through a specific area at a given time.
+StreetStat is an app that allows you to analyze traffic patterns and vehicle usage by detecting and counting vehicles and people in real-time.
+This app uses computer vision techniques to detect objects in video streams from cameras placed at various locations.
+The app supports the detection and counting of people, cars, motorcycles, buses, and trucks.

+# Installation
+To install the app, follow these steps:

+- Clone the repository to your local machine.
+- Install the required packages by running pip install -r requirements.txt.
+- Run the app by running python main.py.

 # Usage

-To use StreetStat, simply open the app and point your mobile device's camera towards the area you want to analyze.
-The app will automatically detect and count the number of vehicles passing through the area.

-StreetStat allows you to view data in real-time or over a specific time period.
-You can also view historical data and trends to gain insights into traffic patterns and vehicle usage.
+To use the app, follow these steps:

+- Open the app by running python main.py.
+- Select the classes of objects that you want to detect and count (e.g., people, cars, etc.).
+- Adjust the confidence and IOU thresholds to control the accuracy of the detection.
+- Start the app by clicking the "ANALYZE" button.
+- Point the camera to the traffic scene you want to analyze.
+- The app will start detecting and counting objects in real-time.
+- The app will display a bar chart showing the counts of objects for each frame.
+- To stop the app, click the "STOP" button.

 # Features